2009 Minnesota Lynx season

-The 2009 WNBA season is the 11th season for the Minnesota Lynx of the Women's National Basketball Association.
+The 2009 Minnesota Lynx season was the 11th season for the Minnesota Lynx of the Women's National Basketball Association, and the first and only season under head coach Jennifer Gillom.

+The Lynx failed to improve their 16-18 record from 2008 and missed the playoffs for the fifth consecutive season.

 Offseason

 Dispersal Draft

 Based on the Lynx's 2008 record, they would pick 4th in the Houston Comets dispersal draft.
 The Lynx picked Roneeka Hodges.

-WNBA Draft
+WNBA draft

-The following are the Lynx's selections in the 2009 WNBA Draft.
+The following are the Lynx's selections in the 2009 WNBA draft.